-- 1 In ZENworks Control Center, click the Home tab. - The Message Summary panel displays the status of all servers, workstations, policies, and bundles in the Management Zone.
-For example, if two servers have unacknowledged critical messages (those messages that you or another administrator have not yet acknowledged), the - Solumn displays the number 2.
+1 In ZENworks Control Center, click the Home tab.

+The Message Summary panel displays the status of all servers, workstations, policies, and bundles in the Management Zone.
+For example, if two servers have unacknowledged critical messages (those messages that you or another administrator have not yet acknowledged), the

+Column displays the number 2.
 Or, if you have three bundles with warning messages and five bundles with only normal messages, the column displays the number 3 and the column displays the number 5.
-You can do the following with the summary: - Click an object type to display its root folder.
+You can do the following with the summary:

+• Click an object type to display its root folder.
 For example, click Servers to display the Servers root folder (/Servers).

-- For any object type, click the number in the Total column to display all the objects that have critical, warning, or normal messages.
+- For any object type, click the number in one of its status columns (8 9 9) to display a listing of all the objects that currently have that status.
+For example, to see the list of servers that have a normal status, click the number in the 9 column. - For any object type, click the number in the Total column to display all the objects that have critical, warning, or normal messages.
 For example, click the Total count for Servers to display a list of all servers that have any type of messages.